 Repetitive movements can lead to carpal tunnel syndrome, when the median nerve, which runs from your forearm into the palm of your hand, becomes pressed or squeezed at your wrist.

 It helps to adjust your workplace equipment and how you hold your arms and type, but some people end up needing surgery.

 Simply overdoing it can lead to tendonitis.

-DeQuervain’s syndrome is a common form of tendonitis on the thumb side of the wrist and often results from excessive weeding, planting, and hammering.
+DeQuervain’s syndrome is a common form of tendonitis on the thumb side of your wrist and often results from excessive weeding, planting, and hammering.
 Resting is one way to avoid the problem.
-Rome wasn’t built in a day and neither is your garden.

-Arthritis, cysts, fractures, and sprains are less preventable, although using some common sense in situations that involve the use of your hands might prevent the latter.
+Arthritis, cysts, fractures, and sprains are less preventable, although using some common sense in situations that involve the use of your hands might prevent pain.

 Exercises for hand pain

 The good news is that hand and finger exercises can bring back some mobility and reduce pain.
 They are all simple, but you need to do them right to be effective.